Aidunlin/MeanScout/README.md

 The only metrics that can't be changed are team, match, and absent.

-Each template should have a `name` and an array of `metrics`.
+Each template should have an array of `metrics`.
 Optionally, a whitelist of `teams` can be included to help scouts correctly identify teams.

 Each metric must have a `name` and a `type` (`toggle`, `number`, `select`, `text`, or `rating`).
-Use short/concise names for metrics.
+Use short/concise names for metrics to save space.

 - `toggle`: a toggleable button.
 Value is a boolean.
 - `number`: an incremental and decremental button.
 Value is a number.
 You can set a `max` value, but the maximum will always be 99.